msmolyakov/awesome-waves/README.md

 - [WavesAffi](https://github.com/bettexproject/WavesAffi) - Decentralized affiliate program on Waves blockchain.
 - [One Million Pixel Waves](https://www.onemillionpixelwaves.com/) - Smart Contract powered website entirely running on the Waves blockchain where anyone can own a piece of the blockchain and immortalize it with an image and a link.
 - [Signature Chain](https://www.signature-chain.com/) - Signature Chain’s primary goal is to develop a platform allowing the certification of files and documents.
+- [Auctionlance Platform](https://beta.auctionlance.com) - Freelancer marketplace where clients hire and pay freelancers with Waves, Waves tokens and other cryptocurrencies

 ## Community